San Jacinto High School (San Jacinto, California): History

 San Jacinto Unified School District's first graduating class of three students occurred on June 5, 1891, at a grammar school that Professor Edward Hyatt opened in 1888.
 Professor Hyatt declined a place on the Stanford University faculty in order to "supervise the establishment of a high school" in San Jacinto.
 Hyatt would later become the first State Superintendent of Public Instruction for California in 1907.
 The first high school for the district opened on West First Street in 1910.
 This quickly became inadequate at meeting the needs of the growing city of San Jacinto, and in 1968 the current high school opened on Idyllwild Drive.
 On occasion of the relocation of the school, graduates commissioned Carl Barks to paint a picture of the old school building, for which Barks was paid 300$.
 The painting, titled "Last Days at an Old School", was unveiled in October 1968.

 Academics

-San Jacinto High School has been an IB World School since March 2014.
-In addition to offering traditional college-preparatory, honors, and advanced placement (AP) courses, San Jacinto High School provides students with the option of taking International Baccalaureate (IB) courses to earn an IB Diploma.
-Currently there are 14 IB courses offered at San Jacinto High School: IB Chemistry I, IB Chemistry II, IB English Language & Lit I, IB English & Lit II, IB 20th Century World History I, IB History of the Americas I, IB Spanish Language B I, IB Spanish Language B II, IB Mathematical Studies, IB Visual Arts I, IB Visual Arts II, IB Music I, IB Music II, and IB Theory of Knowledge.
+San Jacinto High School offers several courses aligned with career and technical education.
+These courses, offered through CTE Pathways, are intended to provide students with experience in several types of career fields.
+Currently, the high school offers these CTE Pathways: